 File fragmentation is a big issue that usually does not get much attention.
-File fragmentation occurs when a hard disk partition contains tens of thousands of files (like it always does) and a file gets updated but there is no room right after it to keep the file written sequentially.
+It occurs when a hard drive partition contains tens of thousands of files (like it always does) and a file gets updated but there is no room right after it to keep the file written sequentially.
 So the updated part gets written elsewhere on the hard disk, sometimes in one part, sometimes to several different places on the hard disk.
 This means that the next time Windows wants to read from or write to the file, the hard disk controller must access several places all over the disk to read or write information - meaning that a file access time gets higher and you must wait longer for an operation to complete.
 For one file this might mean only a few milliseconds, but if your hard drive is nearly full and fragmentation level is high, this turns easily into tens and tens of seconds of waiting.

 Piriform Defraggler is able to defragment all files, run on a schedule and perform boot-time defragmentation (just like Sysinternals PageDefrag can in Windows XP).
 You can also defragment specific folders or files for quick optimization.

-You need to make sure that you have sufficient free disk space (at least 15% of total disk space) - no disk defragmenter can do its work well if there is not enough free room available.
+Please make sure that you have sufficient free disk space (at least 15% of total disk space) - no disk defragmenter can do its work well if there is not enough free room available.
 Read the Free up disk space in Windows and Remove temporary files with CCleaner articles for detailed instructions.

-Downloading and installing Piriform Defraggler
+Downloading and installing Piriform Defraggler in Windows

 In the example below, clear the Install the free Google Toolbar along with Defraggler box and click Install.

-Defragmenting whole drives with Defraggler
+Defragmenting whole hard drives with Defraggler in Windows

 Please close all running programs to allow Defraggler to do its work well - locked (in use) files cannot be defragmented.